bus710/pi-gadget-mode/README.md

 ## 9. Reboot RPI

 The basic settings are done!

-Please reboot and the USB port can be used as ethernet so that connect the RPI4 to the host via USB-C.
+Please connect the RPI4 to the host PC via USB cable, so that it reboots and the USB port can be used as ethernet.

 <br/><br/>